jessicasetyani/MaBar/README.md

    npm install
    ```

+   This will install dependencies for both frontend and backend.

 3. **Environment Setup**

    ```bash
    cp .env.example .env
    ```

-   Configure the following environment variables:
+   Configure the following environment variables in `.env`:

    ```env
    # Database